spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/best-practices/index.md

   rolling forward the config at the same time can exacerbate the problem in the current broken controller until the rollout completes.

-## Avoid Using the Ad-hoc "Edit" Features When Possible
+## Avoid using the ad-hoc "edit" features when possible

 Spinnaker provides quick ways to edit your deployed Manifests in the infrastructure screen.
 This is done to provide you a quick fallback when